u-schulze/Python-course/README.md

 data_folder = './'
 download_and_unzip(url, data_folder)
 ```
-After you have run the above-mentioned codes, you should have a folder namded 'data' in the path directory you are working on.
+After you have run the above-mentioned codes, you should have a folder named 'data' in the path directory you are working on.
 Copy and run the following codes to test the display of one of the data:
 ```
 from scyjava import config
 from aicsimageio import AICSImage